premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-35. Is it possible to call the `run()` method directly to start a new thread?
+35. Is it possible to call the `run()` method directly to start a new thread?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)